lightningd/template/README.md

 ## Where to go next?

 Once you have familiarized yourself with how your tests can be run it's time to dig deeper.
-The followin resources should help you on your journey:
+The following resources should help you on your journey:

  - The c-lightning [Plugin API docs][plugin-docs] describe the communication between c-lightning and your plugin.